Noting that Asia is one of the fastest developing regions in the world today and that it is also home to a significant part of the world’s population;

 The General Assembly of all participating parties and organizations shall be held every two (2) years.
 The discussions of the General Assembly may be held on subjects placed on the agenda by the Executive Committee, whose chairperson shall preside over the General Assembly.
 The venue of the Assembly shall be decided by the Executive Committee.
 The number of the delegates to the Assembly shall be decided by participating parties with the concurrence of the Executive Committee.

-ARTICLE VI.
-DECISION MAKING
+ARTICLE VI: DECISION MAKING

-ARTICLE VII.
-THE EXECUTIVE COMMITTEE
+ARTICLE VII: THE EXECUTIVE COMMITTEE

 The Executive Committee shall be composed of one representative from each member party and shall meet once a year including before each General Assembly and may have a special meeting when called by the chairperson or by a majority of Committee members.
 Representatives of parties other than the delegated representatives may attend and address meetings at the discretion of the Chairperson.
 The Executive Committee may adopt its own rules of procedure.
-The composition of the Executive Committee may be changed from time to time, provided that the total number does not exceed 15.

 ARTICLE VIII: THE CHAIR PARTY & THE CHAIR-ELECT